 About Us

 Patina is a family-owned estate nestled in the rich volcanic slopes of Mt Canobolas near Orange, New South Wales.
-Owner and winemaker, Gerald Naef, blends science and technology with age-old tradition to create complex flavours forged by the elements of nature.
+The winery and vineyard was established by Gerald Naef, with his philosophy of blending science and technology with age-old tradition to create complex flavours forged by the elements of nature.

-His Patina Wine represents the complexity and elegance of cool climate wine defined by nature and his personal signature.
+Patina Wine represents the complexity and elegance of cool climate wine defined by nature and the vigneron’s personal signature.

 Gerald Naef

-Then in year ten my agriculture teacher, a would-be-wine-maker, taught a segment on wine making and I was hooked.
-I went straight home and smashed about a hundred kilos of grapes into two plastic garbage bins, added a little bakers yeast and made 40 litres of wine.
+Then in year ten Gerald’s agriculture teacher, a would-be-wine-maker, taught a segment on wine making and he was hooked.
+He went straight home and smashed about a hundred kilos of grapes into two plastic garbage bins, added a little bakers yeast and made 40 litres of wine.

-My home was in the country near Lodi which at that time grew the largest quantity of grapes in the US.
-We lived in the Woodbridge district among the vines, fruit trees and beautiful old oaks of the central valley.
-Woodbridge was where Robert Mondavi started and now has a huge commercial winery and label called ‘Woodbridge’; it was also home to the Gallo wines while I was growing up.
+Gerald’s home was in the country near Lodi which at that time grew the largest quantity of grapes in the US.
+He lived in the Woodbridge district among the vines, fruit trees and beautiful old oaks of the central valley.
+Woodbridge was where Robert Mondavi started and now has a huge commercial winery; it was also home to the Gallo wines.

-During my summer break I secured employment with a family friend who was a successful farmer growing 2000 acres of various irrigated broad acre crops.
-After I had worked for him for a month he asked me to continue working for him instead of returning to university for the autumn session.
+He attended California State University, Fresno.
+During his summer break he secured employment with a family friend who was a successful farmer growing 2000 acres of various irrigated broad acre crops.
+After he had worked for him for a month he asked me to continue working for him instead of returning to university for the autumn session.

-My response was ‘I will stay and work for you if you start me off in farming’.
-A week later he made me an offer I couldn’t refuse.
+Gerald’s response was he’d stay and work for him if he’d start him off in farming.
 He had approached the owner of an undeveloped dry-land grazing property that had been for sale for some time and offered him a four year lease-purchase arrangement which involved the development of the entire 310 acres into an irrigation property.

-In 1981 adventure called and I sold my farm and bought a farm in Northern NSW with other family members.
+In 1981 adventure called and Gerald sold his farm and bought a farm in Northern NSW with other family members.
 It was a 2400 acre un-developed farm with 800 acres of water entitlement that we would develop into an irrigated farm.
-We set up a family partnership packed our bags and late in 1981 at the ripe old age of 26, my wife of 22 and I immigrated to Australia.
+The family set up a family partnership packed their bags and late in 1981 at the ripe old age of 26, his wife of 22 and he immigrated to Australia.

 Patina Newsletter